amjjd/rustrast/rustrast-05/README.md

 My Rust is rusty
 ----------------

-Combing back to this after such a long break was tricky: Rust has a steep learning curve, and I hadn't climbed anywhere near the top last time so I found it difficult to write anything.
+Coming back to this after such a long break was tricky: Rust has a steep learning curve, and I hadn't climbed anywhere near the top last time so I found it difficult to write anything.
 The compiler was helpful as usual.

 All the multithreading this time encouraged me to do more reading and figure out scoped threads (well, the somewhat-